Calls for Proposals

 The Furka experimental endstation, located at the soft x-ray Athos beamline of the SwissFEL, is dedicated to the study of quantum materials using time-resolved Resonant Inelastic and Elastic X-ray Scattering (tr-RIXS and tr-REXS) as well as X-Ray Absorption (tr-XAS) spectroscopy.

-The endstation is equipped with at 4-circles UHV diffractometer (Tmin=25 K), a set of x-ray detectors (APDs) rotating on two independent circles around the sample and 6 meter long RIXS spectrometer (200 meV min energy resolution).
+The endstation is equipped with at 4-circles UHV diffractometer (Tmin=25 K), a set of x-ray detectors (APDs) rotating on two independent circles around the sample, a rotable Jungfrau 2D detector and a 6 meter long RIXS spectrometer.
 Sample cleaving in the load lock (room temperature, vacuum 10-7 mbar) is available.
 The THz radiation is focused using a parabolic mirror mounted on a motorized manipulator (5 DOF) located inside the vacuum chamber.

 Natural jitter between X-ray and optical pulses ~150fs (FWHM).
-For higher time resolution experiments, a single pulse timing diagnostics, for jitter and drift corrections, can be used (please contact instrument responsible for more info).
+For higher time resolution experiments, a single pulse timing diagnostics, for jitter and drift corrections, can be used in TR-XAS and TR-REXS (please contact instrument responsible for more info).

 Furka